-For additional information on these programs, contact the Reentry Services Division (RSD) by sending an email to BOP-RSD-NRB-FSA@BOP.GOV.
-More specific inquiries about these programs should be directed to the responsible disciplines identified in the Program Delivery section of each program.
+For general information on these programs, contact the Reentry Services Division (RSD) by sending an email to FSA@BOP.GOV.
+More specific inquiries about these programs should be directed to the responsible disciplines identified in the Program Delivery section of each program or the local institution.